Dr Jonathan Webber

 Jonathan studied at Oxford as an undergraduate and UCL as a postgraduate.
 He held lectureships at Sheffield and Bristol before coming to Cardiff in 2008.

-He is currently President of the British Society for Ethical Theory, President of the UK Sartre Society, Member of Council at the Royal Institute of Philosophy, and Visiting Fellow in Philosophy at the University of Bristol.
+He is currently President of the British Society for Ethical Theory, President of the UK Sartre Society, and Member of Council at the Royal Institute of Philosophy.

 Jonathan works in moral psychology, which means that he is concerned with understanding the psychological concepts employed in ethical discourse, with the extent to which these concepts are genuinely applicable to people, and with ways in which our moral thinking can go wrong when we make mistakes about human psychology.